rnsdomains/rns-subdomain-tool/docs/TechnicalSetup.md

 ## SMTP
 In `api/config.json` you can set up:

-- `"smtp.on": true`-> Notification by email is ON if this value is `true`
+- `"smtp.on": true`-> notification by email is ON if this value is `true`
 - `"smtp.host": ""`-> SMTP host
 - `"smtp.port":""` -> SMTP port
 - `"smtp.user":""` -> SMTP user
 - `"smtp.password":""` -> SMTP password
-- `"smtp.from":"RNS Domains <hi@iovlabs.org>""` -> SMTP from for the registration result email (use this format to show as SenderName and SenderEmail)
+- `"smtp.from":"RNS Domains <hi@iovlabs.org>""` -> SMTP from for the registration result email (use this format to see it with a sender name different to the email: `Sample Name <sample@iovlabs.org>`)
-- `"smtp.subject":"Successful registration"` -> Mail subject for the registration result email
+- `"smtp.subject":"Successful registration"` -> mail subject for the registration result email